Kátia Lund: Career

 After she graduated magna cum laude, she landed jobs as an assistant director on many music videos, commercials and films.
 Having grown up in a middle-class family, she had little knowledge of the plight of those living in Rio de Janeiro's favelas.
 Then, she was hired to work on the Spike Lee-directed music video for Michael Jackson's "They Don't Care About Us" which was filmed in a favela.
 (Note: The favela where the "They Don't Care About Us" music video was recorded is Favela Santa Marta, located in the neighborhood of Botafogo, South Zone of Rio de Janeiro.)
 The experience opened her eyes and she became determined to make films about the dwellers of these poor neighborhoods to help raise social consciousness in Brazil.
-She has caused controversy for her friendship with, and admiration for, deceased Brazilian drug dealer Marcinho VP (Note: In the Brazilian criminal underworld, there are/were two notorious drug lords in Rio de Janeiro with the nickname "Marcinho VP": Márcio dos Santos Nepomuceno, better known as "Marcinho VP do Complexo do Alemão" (top boss of the Comando Vermelho, the largest criminal organization of Rio de Janeiro) and Márcio Amaro de Oliveira, better known as "Marcinho VP da Favela Santa Marta" (head of drug trafficking in the Favela Santa Marta, in Rio de Janeiro/RJ).
+She has caused controversy for her friendship with, and admiration for, deceased Brazilian drug dealer Marcinho VP.
+(It's important to note that Lund’s friend was Márcio Amaro de Oliveira, the Marcinho VP who controlled drug trafficking in Rio’s Santa Marta/Dona Marta favela during the 1990s.
+He was killed by strangulation inside the Bangu III prison in July 2003.
+He should not be confused with Márcio dos Santos Nepomuceno, another, still-living trafficker known by the same nickname and associated with the Complexo do Alemão and the Comando Vermelho).
+(Note: In the Brazilian criminal underworld, there are/were two notorious drug lords in Rio de Janeiro with the nickname "Marcinho VP": Márcio dos Santos Nepomuceno, better known as "Marcinho VP do Complexo do Alemão" (top boss of the Comando Vermelho, the largest criminal organization of Rio de Janeiro) and Márcio Amaro de Oliveira, better known as "Marcinho VP da Favela Santa Marta" (head of drug trafficking in the Favela Santa Marta, in Rio de Janeiro/RJ).
 The Marcinho VP mentioned in this Wikipedia article is Márcio Amaro de Oliveira ("Marcinho VP da Favela Santa Marta") who was murdered on July 29, 2003 in Rio de Janeiro/RJ, allegedly at the behest of Márcio dos Santos Nepomuceno ("Marcinho VP do Complexo do Alemão").).

 Lund oversees an organization called Nós do Cinema (We of Cinema), which began with the young people from the cast of City of God who are real dwellers of Rio's favelas.
 Lund initially started her non-profit acting school to find the cast for City of God.
 Nós do Cinema offers courses and job opportunities in films to poor children and holds screenings and discussions that help to raise social consciousness through film.
 She also directed the segment "Bilú e João" of the 2005 anthology film All the Invisible Children.